See 10 of the tastiest Mexican mains, sides, and dessert dishes to add to your Mexican food truck menu

 - 8 Profitable Food Truck Drink Ideas

-Enchiladas is a corn tortillas rolled around a filled with a variety of ingredients which include beef and chicken, cheese, beans, potatoes, and vegetables and covered with chilli-based sauces, such as salsa Roja (made from red tomato, ground onion, garlic, chilli, salt and pepper to taste) or cheese-based sauces.
+Enchiladas are corn tortillas rolled around a filled with a variety of ingredients which include beef and chicken, cheese, beans, potatoes, and vegetables, and covered with chilli-based sauces, such as salsa Roja (made from red tomato, ground onion, garlic, chilli, salt and pepper to taste) or cheese-based sauces.

 5. Tortas (Sandwich)

-Tortas are the Mexican equivalent of a sandwich or baguette and are sold throughout Mexican at market stands and bodega counters.
+Tortas are the Mexican equivalent of a sandwich or baguette and are sold throughout Mexico at market stands and bodega counters.

 These tasty items and can be filled with a wide range of tasty fillings just like a sandwich.
 Some popular torta fillings include grilled hotdogs or fried chicken with cheese, avocado, and pickled and spicy sauce.

-They are a great Mexican menu food item for a food truck as there are easy to make and versatile.
+They are a great Mexican menu food item for a food truck as they are easy to make and versatile.

-A quesadilla consists traditionally of a corn or sometimes flour tortilla that is filled largely with Oaxaca cheese (a stringy Mexican cheese made by a stretched-curd method), and sometimes meats such as chorizo, beef, chicken and cooked pork.
+A quesadilla consists traditionally of corn or sometimes flour tortilla that is filled largely with Oaxaca cheese (a stringy Mexican cheese made by a stretched-curd method), and sometimes meats such as chorizo, beef, chicken, and cooked pork.
 It’s then topped with spices and veggies such as chopped onion, tomato, serrano chiles, and cilantro, folded and cooked on a griddle.

 Quesadillas are often served with red or green salsa, guacamole, and salad as a side.